nycdepartmentoffinance/onboarding/data_flows.md

-# Data Imports into R
+# Database Connections through R

-The property modeling team utilizes a range of databases and tools to store and analyze data.
+The DOF Property Modeling Team utilizes a range of databases and tools to store and analyze data.

 The diagram below gives a high-level overview of how these different data resources and tools are used together.